 Day 1 in Santorini: Fira to Oia Hike & Sunset in Oia

-Kick off your 3 days in Santorini with its most epic attraction: hiking from Fira to Oia.
+Kick off your 3 days in Santorini with the most epic Santorini attraction: hiking from Fira to Oia.

 If there’s one thing that you absolutely have to do in Santorini, it’s hiking from Fira to Oia.

 The hike takes roughly 3 to 5 hours, depending on how fast you walk and exactly how many hundreds of photos you take (hint: it’s probably going to be a lot).

 The hike isn’t particularly challenging, but you will be tired by the end!
 It’s worth every step, though: hiking from Fira to Oia is one of the most gorgeous and memorable travel experiences we have ever had.